In this guide, I’ll analyze the latest Ford F-150 generations, revealing the best years of the F-150 to buy and the worst Ford F-150 years to avoid.

 14th generation (P702) | 2023 | 2022 | 2021 |

-Now, let’s dive into the specifications of the best, neutral, and worst Ford F-150 years.
+Now, let’s plunge into the good, the bad, and the ugly of Ford F-150 years.

 Best & Worst Years for Ford F-150 10th Generation (1997-2003)